 - The actual phrase “preferential option for the poor” was coined when in 1968, the superior general of the Jesuits, Fr.
 Pedro Arrupe, spoke of the “option for the poor,” and the bishops of Latin America further developed the idea as a “preferential option for the poor.”

 - According to CCC 2448, anyone experiencing human misery—for example, those suffering material deprivation, unjust oppression, physical and psychological illness, and death—are the poor.

-- Christ’s response to human misery was compassion, including taking on that condition himself (CCC 2448).
+- Christ’s response to human misery was compassion, including willingly taking on suffering himself (CCC 2448).

 Practical Application: The corporal and spiritual works of mercy

 - The misery that human beings experience can pertain to either the body or the soul.
 This is the reason for the traditional enumeration of two kinds of works of mercy, corporal and spiritual.
-These are acts of charity through which we can help everyone receive goods due to them by nature of their human dignity.
+These are acts of charity through which we can help everyone receive goods due to them because of their dignity as persons.

 - The corporal works of mercy are:

 - To harbor the harborless (this can mean to give someone asylum and to shelter the homeless);